JetBrains-Research/revizor/README.md

 [![JetBrains Research](https://jb.gg/badges/research.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)
 #  Bug Finder

-A static code analysis tool for locating and fixing complicated, semantic, and (as far as possible) buggy patterns in your Python code.
+A static code analysis tool for locating and quick-fixing semantic patterns in your Python code.
 We use graphs-based patterns, which were gathered from 120 GitHub repositories by [code-change-miner](https://github.com/JetBrains-Research/code-change-miner) tool.